14.2 The Constructor Page¶

 Table of acceptable domain parameters to Matrix.

-Click on up button to return to the constructor page for Matrix.
+Click on to return to the constructor page for Matrix.

 If you have access to the source code of FriCAS, the third source code line of the heading gives you the name of the source file containing the definition of Matrix.
 Click on it to pop up an editor window containing the source code of Matrix.